jha-ayush/Equity_analyzer/Executive_summary.md

 Supervised learning is layered on top of the Unsupervised techniques to predict whether a stock will go up or down in the future.
 Random Forest, SVM and KNN algorithms are used to classify the stocks and the application measures which model provides the most optimization for the selected stocks.

-In summary, the Equity portfolio investment advisor app provides various functionalities to analyze historical stock data, make informed investment decisions and optimize investment strategies through unsupervised, supervised and Algorithm trading.
+In conclusion, the Equity portfolio investment advisor app provides various functionalities to analyze historical stock data, make informed investment decisions and optimize investment strategies through unsupervised, supervised and Algorithm trading.